-Results: The IID sponsored the National Theater for Children ("NTC") "Pennies to Paychecks"

-program for middle school students.
-NTC scheduled 107 performances in 97 schools throughout Iowa.
-NTC reached a reported 15,607 students with a financial literacy program that received rave reviews from students, teachers, principals, parents, community leaders, and the media.
-In addition to the performances, NTC distributed 15,632 student workbooks and 2,000 teacher guides and posters to participating schools.
+Results: The IID sponsored the National Theater for Children ("NTC") "Mad about Money" as a virtual program for middle school students.
+NTC scheduled performances in 50 schools throughout Iowa.
+NTC reached a reported 3,694 students with a financial literacy program that received good reviews from students, teachers, principals, parents, community leaders, and the media.
+Despite shifting to virtual performances, educators rated the overall educational value of the e-learning program as a 5.8 on a 7-point scale.
+On the same 7 point scale, educators gave a 5.2 score to the likelihood that their students would retain the material.